SkygearIO/features/features/192-asset-gear/index.md

 ## Overview

 The Asset Gear is a gear for uploading and retrieving user-generated asset.

 It supports both public and private asset.

 It can transform image asset on the fly via query string.

+The Asset Gear does not support static asset.
+Another gear is responsible for static asset.

 ## Layout